-All majors in the program have an admission requirement of at least two years of postsecondary studies. majors are designed to provide advanced studies for NSAC diploma graduates and require many of the elements of these programs as a foundation.
-Applicants from other postsecondary programs will be assessed and may be required to do some qualifying courses upon admission. major has specific Each entrance requirements, and possession of minimum requirements does not guarantee admission.
+All majors in the program have an admission requirement of at least two years of post-secondary studies.
+The majors are designed to provide advanced studies for NSAC diploma graduates and require many of the elements of these programs as a foundation.
+Applicants from other post-secondary programs will be assessed and may be required to take some qualifying courses upon admission.
+Each major has specific entrance requirements, and possession of minimum requirements does not guarantee admission.